alexislayvu/100DaysofCode/README.md

 # Python Projects

-A collection of some projects I completed to strenghten my knowledge in Python.
+A collection of silly, beginner-level projects I completed during the initial stages of learning Python.